Health Care Guide Information

 Targeted Therapy: Moreover, medications are given with chemotherapy to inhibit the growth of cancer cells.
 Similarly, Medications used in this therapy have less danger to normal cells.
 However, it mainly targets cancer cells.

-Palliative treatment: Another treatment is palliative treatment, in which medications are given to just manage the symptoms and its aim is to provide comfort to the patient.
+Palliative treatment: Another treatment is palliative treatment, in which medications are given to just manage the symptoms and it aims to provide comfort to the patient.
 However, Palliative treatment is given when cancer is spread to other parts of the body.

 Can we prevent uterine cancer?